Virgin Money London Marathon 2019

 While you train

 You can join our RNLI Runners Facebook group to share tips and advice with your fellow runners.
 You’ll also get access to handy marathon training plans, so you can achieve your goal – whatever your ability.
-There’s even a pre-race event you can attend on Saturday 3 February to help with your training.

 When you fundraise